 The New York City Housing Maintenance Code requires that: In occupied dwelling units in a multiple dwelling, the owner shall:

 - Paint or cover the walls and ceilings with wallpaper or another acceptable wall covering; and

 - Repaint or re-cover the walls and ceilings with wallpaper or other acceptable wall covering every three years, and more often when required by contract or other provisions of law.

 To see the entire text, see the Housing Maintenance Code Chapter 2, Subchapter 2, Article 3 on painting.
 According to NYS Homes and Community Renewal (HCR), the state agency which administers the rent laws, the cost of painting can only be passed on to the tenant if they request something special (like a particular brand or color), or if the tenant caused damage to the unit requiring the need to paint.

 Typically, a 7A administrator is appointed after a judge determines that a building contains conditions “dangerous to life, health or safety” which the building owner has failed to remedy.
 A 7A administrator may be appointed after the petition of 1/3 of the tenants in the building or if the City’s Department of Housing Preservation & Development asks the courts to appoint an administrator.
 The administrator basically takes control of the building from the owner and uses the rents to remedy dangerous conditions in the building.

 Buildings with 7A administrators are typically in very poor physical condition.
-However, if the 7A administrator does his/her job, the building can be brought back to good (if not excellent) condition.
-The removal of an administrator may mean one of two things: 1) The administrator is not doing his/her job correctly; or 2) The administrator has successfully completed his/her job and the building no longer needs his/her assistance.
+However, if the 7A administrator does their job, the building can be brought back to good (if not excellent) condition.
+The removal of an administrator may mean one of two things: 1) The administrator is not doing their job correctly; or 2) The administrator has successfully completed their job and the building no longer needs their assistance.
 Obviously, you would have to check to see which is the case.
 For more information, see HPD’s 7A Management Program.